helgridly/canonize/README.md

 - [ ] remove reviewed mark
 - [ ] stand up jekyll site
 - [ ] explorer with filtering etc

+# notes, design

+- is only interested in YOUR tweets
+- therefore if people respond to a thread after your last tweet, it might not show up in the conversation